Bhai Maharaj Singh: Illnesses and death

+According to Choor Singh, an unmarked tombstone formerly located near Singapore General Hospital was the tomb of Maharaj Singh and it was popularly believed as such.
+The site became venerated across ethnic and religious lines.
+Some Sikhs believed the site marked the bural spot of Bhai Maharaj Singh while other Sikhs believed it was the resting place of Baba Karam Singh.
+Later a proper samadhi structure would be erected, with the Guru Granth Sahib being installed in it to transform the site into a gurdwara.
+The government requested the Sikhs to demolish the site as it was located on the grounds of the General Hospital and attracting greater amounts of devotees.

 Miracles

 Many miracles are associated with Maharaj Singh.
 Amandeep Madra sees the origin of these miracles from the fact he was a single man rising up against the British and somehow kept escaping their capture.
 This elevated his image in the minds of his countrymen to that of a miracle-worker and a larger-than-life figure.
+Maharaj Singh never claimed to be a miracle-worker and instead it was others who attributed miraculous powers to him.

+At least seven miracles are associated with him drawn from oral histories.
 Some miracles associated with his life as relayed throughout the years are as follows: